tpm2-software/tpm2-tss/README.md

 * TPM Command Transmission Interface (TCTI) that is described in the same specification.
 This API provides a standard interface to transmit / receive TPM command / response buffers.
 It is expected that any number of libraries implementing the TCTI API will be implemented as a way to abstract various platform specific IPC mechanisms.
-Currently this repository provides two TCTI implementations: libtss2-tcti-device and libtss2-tcti-mssim.
+Currently this repository provides four TCTI implementations: libtss2-tcti-device, libtss2-tcti-tbs (for Windows), libtss2-tcti-swtpm and libtss2-tcti-mssim.
 The former should be used for direct access to the TPM through the Linux kernel driver.
 The latter implements the protocol exposed by the Microsoft software TPM2 simulator.
 * The [TCG TSS 2.0 Overview and Common Structures Specification](https://trustedcomputinggroup.org/wp-content/uploads/TSS_Overview_Common_Structures_Version-0.9_Revision-03_Review_030918.pdf) forms the basis for all implementations in this project.
 NOTE: We deviate from this draft of the specification by increasing the value of TPM2_NUM_PCR_BANKS from 3 to 16 to ensure compatibility with TPM2 implementations that have enabled a larger than typical number of PCR banks.
 This larger value for TPM2_NUM_PCR_BANKS is expected to be included in a future revision of the specification.